KarlitoCZ/KAS/README.md

 1. Clone the repo
 2. Install requirements.txt
 3. Run main.py
+4. Make sure that the overlay isn't in focus
-4. If you encounter a problem please open an issue or make a PR.
+5. If you encounter a problem please open an issue or make a PR.
-5. Also check out the config.py
+6. Check out the config.py

 ### Modifing
-I highly recommend changing the code or the model to fit your needs, you can find the main logic is in detect.py
+I highly recommend changing the code or the model to fit your needs, you can find the main logic is in detect.py.
+If you train your own AI. model and modify the aimbot it will work way better.

 ### Sources
 [Pyglet](https://github.com/pyglet/pyglet)